ratreys/ratreys/README.md

 * Currently working as a Digital Ad Optimizer (AdOps)
 * Once a teacher (senior high school)
 * I love (😍) typography
-* Huge fan of self-mastery
+* Obsessed with the idea of self-mastery
-* Owns an affiliate WordPress site (the niche is controversial) hosted at [Closte](https://closte.com/) and is using [GeneratePress](https://github.com/tomusborne/GeneratePress) theme.
+* Owns an affiliate WordPress site (controversial niche) hosted at [Closte](https://closte.com/) and is using [GeneratePress](https://github.com/tomusborne/GeneratePress) theme.

 <!--
 **reyortilla/reyortilla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.